The ADAMSON DNA Project

 2. Was Enos Adamson the father of William A. and Simon?

-Answer: An William A. descendant test results indicate that he is related to other descendants of John Adamson who married Ann Skew.
+Answer: An William A. descendant test results indicate that he is related to other descendants of John Adamson who married Ann Skuse / Skuce.
 Test results of a descendant of Simon (of Kentucky and Indiana) descendant also indicates that he is related to other descendants of this John Adamson.
 With the sparce information that is known, the most logical connection of these descendants would be through Enos Adamson, the Son of Simon Adamson Sr.

 3. Were these men descended from the same Adamson in England or Scotland?